Simple, Cozy Homemade SpaghettiOs

 - Small shaped pasta: I like to use anellini pasta for this recipe, but ditalini would work well and is more easily available.

-- Grated pecorino cheese: freshly grated cheese is added at the end to help flavor and thicken the soup base a little bit.
+- Grated pecorino cheese: freshly grated pecorino or parmesan cheese is added at the end to help flavor and thicken the soup base a little bit.
+Or you can stir in grated cheddar cheese into your bowl.
+I can’t imagine how that wouldn’t be delicious!

 How to make SpaghettiOs from scratch:

-- The first step in making homemade SpaghettiOs is to infuse the oil with minced garlic.
+- Infuse with flavor.
+The first step in making homemade SpaghettiOs is to infuse the oil with minced garlic.
 I’ve done this for my Tuscan tomato soup as well, and it really mellows out the raw garlic flavor and carries it throughout the dish without being harsh.
+Start with a cold dutch oven or a nonstick saucepan.
+The nonstick saucepan makes like a little easier as the pasta doesn’t stick to the bottom of the pot as easily!
 Once the oil has been infused, we’ll saute a pinch of red pepper flakes, tomato paste, onion powder, and black pepper and continue to let the tomato paste cook in the oil.
 Oil helps bloom the flavors of both the peppers and the tomato paste.
 When the tomato paste has deepened in color, you’re ready to move forward.
+We’re not adding any kosher salt, because we’re going to use bouillon cubes that will add plenty of sodium!

-- We’ll add a splash of apple cider vinegar and a pinch of sugar to add a bit of tartness and sweetness.
+- Let simmer.
+We’ll add a splash of apple cider vinegar and a pinch of sugar to add a bit of tartness and sweetness.
 These ingredients help round out the flavors a bit more.
 But you can certainly leave out the sugar if you wish.
-We’ll then add the water and bouillon cubes and allow the sauce to come up to a boil.
+We’ll add 4 cups water and bouillon cubes and allow the sauce to come up to a boil.
 When boiling, lower the heat so that it just simmers, stir in the paste.
+We aren’t going to drain the pasta like we traditionally do.
 The starches from the pasta will release into the stock, thickening it in the process.
 Be sure to stir the mixture often to keep it from sticking to the bottom of the pot.
-When the pasta is fully cooked, add in a handful of grated pecorino Romano.
+When the pasta is al dente (or fully cooked if you prefer that,) add in a handful of grated pecorino Romano.
 Taste and adjust with additional seasonings as desired to taste.
 Serve warm in bowls and top with additional cheese if you’d like.
+And you can always fancy it up with some chopped parsley!

 FAQs about homemade SpaghettiOs: